This is an article in the series on the question: Is Jesus the Most High God? What view does the letter to the Colossians present of Christ Jesus?

 This article is a study of the letter to the Colossians.
 The purpose is to understand who Christ Jesus is.
 The next article addresses that question more specifically.
-The current article lays the foundation for the next.
+The current article lays the foundation.

-The letter to the Colossians has been selected for this study because it contains perhaps the highest view of Christ Jesus of all of the New Testament letters, apparently because Christ’s supremacy was challenged (Col 2:4) by the “deception” (Col 2:8) in ancient Colossae.
+The letter to the Colossians is important for this study because, of all the New Testament letters, Colossians has perhaps the highest view of Christ Jesus, apparently because Christ’s supremacy was challenged (Col 2:4) by the “deception” (Col 2:8) in ancient Colossae.

 Unless otherwise indicated, all quotations are from the New American Standard Bible (NASB).

-God not only reconciled humans to Himself through Christ’s death; He also reconciled the things in heaven to Himself through Christ (Col 1:19-20).
+7) God not only reconciled humans to Himself through Christ’s death; He also reconciled THE THINGS IN HEAVEN to Himself (Col 1:19-20).
 Through the cross, God “disarmed the rulers and authorities … having triumphed over them through Him” (Col 2:15; cf. Heb 2:14).
-These statements imply that the Cross is something which the Father did (cf. John 3:16).
+These statements confirm that the Cross is something that the Father did (cf. John 3:16).

 The title “God” appears 21 times in the letter, but never refers to Jesus.
-To the contrary, the letter presents Christ Jesus as strictly distinct from God.
+On the contrary, the letter presents Christ Jesus as strictly distinct from God.
 For instance:

 “He (Jesus) is the image of the invisible God” (Col 1:15) Some other translations read, “exactly like God, who cannot be seen” (Contemporary English Version), or as “the visible likeness of the invisible God” (Good News Translation).